farscape-project/fTagTamed/README.md

   output_msh_file:  the file to which the tagged surface mesh will be written to (MSH 2.2)
 ```

-If you wish to fine-tune any of the segmentation algorithm parameters, we
+If you wish to fine-tune any of the other segmentation algorithm parameters, we
 encourage you to inspect and edit the (very short) source code in
 `src/fTagTamed.cpp`.
 All contributions are welcome.